Home

 If you have Tendonitis there is a Pain Causing Dynamic that Tendonitis is a symptom of, that includes tightness, lack of circulation, a healing process that leaves you structurally weaker than before, Inflammation, and mental fear of more pain.

-Once that dynamic is firmly in place, it is impossible for Rest to heal you.
+Once that dynamic is firmly in place, it is impossible for lack of activity to heal you.

 Tendonitis will not be 'healed' by time.
 Left to it's own devices, it gets slowly worse and worse, and begins to effect the rest of your body in subtle and not-so-subtle ways.